Sunday, 7 August 2022

 Nobody would talk about buying a house or flat on your own (much harder if female), or pensions, or a lonely old age.
 Men recoiled from women with "an agenda".
 Perhaps they were all obeying the oft-parroted injunction to "live in the moment".

-Before "the pill" and effective painkillers, we were told period pains were caused by smothering mothers, and would go away if you understood how your body worked and had a positive attitude to your periods.
-The cure for cystitis or period pains was "have another baby".
+Before "the pill" and effective painkillers, we were told period pains were caused by smothering mothers, and would go away if you understood how your body worked and had a positive attitude to your cycle.
+The cure for cystitis or cramps was "have another baby".
 Raspberry leaf tea was also recommended – what happened to that?
 A doctor convinced many that childbirth couldn’t possibly hurt because there were no nerve endings in the uterus – on the same reasoning, vaginal orgasms were impossible.
 (And all kinds of pain could be banished by willpower.
 I thought we'd seen the last of this one, but it's back as "mindfulness" and "pain management".)

 Medical science was frowned on because it used "military metaphors", and we didn't want alien drugs "invading" our bodies.
 All illnesses were thought to be psychosomatic: everyone had read the same paperback by Edward Shorter.
 (An Amazon reviewer comments that Shorter "has “a mildly negative opinion of the somatisers he describes”.)
 Neurotic people were always fancying themselves ill, so if you were ill you were neurotic – neurosis probably caused by repressed sexuality.
 Men told single women that they "repressed their emotions" – as if we had somehow done it to ourselves.

+A kind of Christian Science prevailed, though nobody would call it that.
+Illness was due to wrongthink, and could be cured by rightthink.
+So many things were "psychological".
 People were fond of saying “We can’t have a pill for every ill”.
 Always sounded like a good idea to me.

 We were told that logic was a male province, and women had different brains.
 Feminists claimed logic was linear, and hence phallic, but women had different methods (knob of butter, pinch of salt) that were just as valid.
 Logic belonged in the wrong, uncreative half of the brain.
 During the long, long, expensive process of psychotherapy, you had to wait for insights, rather than try to work things out.
 You can imagine how effective this was.
 And shouldn't therapy have a sell-by date?
 What's the point of a "cure" that takes 20 years?